iaanimashaun/DED_Detector/README.md

 ## How to use ⚒
 - Our model is deployed on Heroku
-- To have a look at our presentation and test our model, click [here](https://ded-detector.herokuapp.com)
+- Checkout our presentation and test our model [here](https://ded-detector.herokuapp.com)

 ---